matgat/lltool/readme.md

 $ lltool convert file.pll --force --to path/to/output.plclib
 ```
 > [!IMPORTANT]
-> The proper parsing and writing functions are selected by the file extension
+> The proper parsing and writing functions are selected by the file extensions

 To update a project: